-- Develop and evaluate innovative, culturally relevant, contextually appropriate alcohol and drug abuse treatment programs for their utility as HIV and HCV prevention approaches in different international settings. - Develop and evaluate approaches for drug and alcohol abuse programs among HIV- and HCVcoinfected patients to improve adherence with drug/alcohol treatment strategies. - Develop and evaluate innovative strategies for identifying "hidden populations" of young, older, and out-of-treatment drug users.
+- Develop and evaluate innovative, culturally relevant, contextually appropriate alcohol and drug abuse treatment programs for their utility as HIV and HCV prevention approaches in different international settings. - Develop and evaluate approaches for drug and alcohol abuse programs among HIV- and HCV-coinfected patients to improve adherence with drug/alcohol treatment strategies. - Develop and evaluate approaches to integrate risk-reduction prevention strategies for drug and alcohol use into HIV treatment and primary care settings. - Develop and evaluate innovative strategies for identifying "hidden populations" of young, older, and out-of-treatment drug users, and those in the "high income" strata (e.g., visitors of night clubs and rave parties).